Summary

 2021 attack on the United States Capitol

 During the 2021 attack on the U.S. Capitol, Biggs and all other House members were ushered to a secure location when the House chamber was cleared.
-A video of Biggs later surfaced in which he refused to wear a face mask during the COVID-19 pandemic, a violation of House rules.[43][44]
-Sources noted that after the siege lockdown, during which several other congressional Republicans also refused to wear masks, three House Democrats tested positive for the disease.[45]
-Biggs subsequently voted to object to Arizona’s and Pennsylvania’s electoral votes that day, joining 146 House Republicans.[46]
+A video of Biggs later surfaced in which he refused to wear a face mask during the Capitol attack, a violation of House rules at the time.[42][43]
+Biggs subsequently voted to object to Arizona’s and Pennsylvania’s electoral votes that day, joining 138 other House Republicans.[44]

 On January 12, 2021, Biggs called on Representative Liz Cheney to resign from her leadership position in the Republican caucus after she voted in favor of Donald Trump‘s second impeachment.[45]